DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 Diet is certainly a powerful tool that can be used to influence well-being for better or for worse.

 Genetics are the main determinant of whether a diet is suited to the individual or not.
 Due to the complex nature of dietary interactions with genetics, it is currently impossible to delineate what diet is best for every person on the planet.
-As our understanding of epigenetics and development of medical technology improves, perfect personalized nutrition will become less complicated and more automated.
+As our understanding of epigenetics and the development of medical technology improves, perfect personalized nutrition will become less complicated and more automated.

 Nevertheless, current available evidence reveals that there are over-arching dietary trends associated with reduced disease risk and better overall outcomes.
-As highlighted throughout this review, incorporating these principles into one’s diet serves to improve upon one’s health and well-being.
+As highlighted throughout this review, incorporating these principles into one’s diet serves to improve one’s health and well-being.

 To search for the best Dietitian/Nutritionist Croatia, Germany, India, Malaysia, Slovakia, Spain, Thailand, Turkey, the UAE, the UK and The USA, please use the Mya Care search engine.